LatentOctopus/LatentOctopus.github.io/_posts/spirits/fangs/2022-10-06-fangs-opening2.md

 #### Remarks

+If a {{p}} but no {{n}} have been found, presence should be taken from the top track on turn 4 in order to unlock [[Ranging hunt]].
+This delays 4 and 5 CP by one turn (the growth on turn 6 becomes G2+G4).

-Optionally, on turn 4-6 G2 can be taken from top until 2 Energy to unlock extra elements and more Energy/turn (**Bottom track hybrid**), but this is generally not recommended because extra elements can be gained with more card plays by playing 0-cost Powers, and extra Energy can be gained by selecting G4 (and possibly G3 on top of that).
+Optionally, on turn 4-6 presence can be taken from top until 2 Energy to unlock extra elements and more Energy/turn (**Bottom track hybrid**), to prepare for a late Major.
+However, this shouldn't be needed in most cases.

-If you have found costly Minors, you might need to delay the presence placement (and thus 5 CP) on turn 5, instead taking G1+G4.
+If you haven't found any 0-cost Minors by turn 5, you need to delay the presence placement (and thus 5 CP), instead taking G1+G4.
 In that case, turn 6 will be G2+G3 or G2+G4.

 ### Stats